 Central viewing platform: a multi-viewer and a content classifier.
 Consumers will use this platform to select and watch multiple videos captured by users, being able to create their own perspective of the event.
 Moreover, they will be able to rate and classify the content according to their preferences.
 The multi-viewer will need to handle all the incoming live feeds, process and render them in a web page with several video players.
 This web-based (HTML5) platform will be updated with new feeds whenever a new user starts recording.

 Storage database: intended to store all captured videos, either temporarily or permanently, with a unique associated fingerprint.
 Upon completing a transaction (e.g. a consumer buys a video in the marketplace), the video will be available from this storage for download and the corresponding fingerprint used to reward its producer using the blockchain module.

 Marketplace: a web application where consumers will be able to preview the video files, view the ratings of the videos and download them.
 In reward, users that provided the content will receive tokens handled by the blockchain.
 Blockchain will be the backbone of this ecosystem, allowing users to create, produce and buy videos in a secure, decentralized and democratic fashion.

 With the above-mentioned tools, the gaps that prevail in the event industry will be bridged and event coverage, as life, in general, after the COVID-19 pandemic, will most likely never be the same.
 In the words of Alexandre Ulisses – Principal Investigator from MOG Technologies (the organisation responsible for the implementation of the Crowd Journalism Use Case) – these tools, which are already being tested, “will foster new ways of engagement that will bring balance to the relationship between producers and the audience”.

-This blog post was written by MOG Technologies team.
+This blog post was written by MOG Technologies team in July 2020.